tooltd/gguf-tensor-transfer/README.md

 2. Select tensors: click the ✓ column, or use **Select all (in A)** / **Clear selection**.
 3. Set the **C** output path → **Apply → write C**.
-   - The Apply button disables while writing; **Cancel** aborts and removes the partial file.
    - The progress bar ticks in ~32 MB steps with a live MB/s readout.
    - After the write, a quick verification runs automatically (tensor count, total size, 1 KB spot check of every donor-sourced tensor).